MicrosoftDocs/learn/learn-pr/machine-learning/explore-analyze-data-with-r/includes/2-exploratory-data-analysis.md

 ## Testing hypotheses

-Data exploration and analysis is typically an iterative process, in which the data scientist takes a sample of data and performs the following kinds of task to analyze it and test hypotheses:
+Data exploration and analysis is typically an *iterative* process, in which the data scientist takes a sample of data and performs the following kinds of task to analyze it and test hypotheses:

 - **Clean data** to handle errors, missing values, and other issues.
 - **Apply statistical techniques to better understand the data**, and how the sample might be expected to represent the real-world population of data, allowing for random variation.
-- **Visualize data** to determine relationships between variables, and in the case of a machine learning project, identify features that are potentially predictive of the label.
+- **Visualize data** to determine relationships between variables, and in the case of a machine learning project, identify *features* that are potentially predictive of the *label*.
 - Revise the hypothesis and repeat the process.

 [1] Hadley Wickham and others, 'Welcome to the Tidyverse', [*Journal of Open Source Software*, 2019](https://doi.org/10.21105/joss.01686).